EE220: Principles of Teaching

 3. Evaluation of children's book.
 Select a children's book.
 Feel free to get a copy from anywhere but they are also available at the Educator Resource Center at Maxwell Library.
 The book must be either a Caldecott or Newbery Award winner.
 A set of these books is available at the Educator Resource Center at Maxwell Library.
 Read the book.
 Within your report no more than two word-processed pages, include the title, author, and copyright date.
 State your estimation of grade level and why you think it would be appropriate for children at that grade level.
 In general terms, explain the story.
 This should be a concise description of the story but not so concise that the reader of your report does not get a clear sense of what the book is about.
 Provide ideas about how an elementary teacher could use this book (give specific lesson ideas).
 Describe your assessment of the book and discuss what elements of the book helped you formulate your impressions of the book.
 When composing your report, please try to organize it in the same sequence as the rubric.
 Label each section (i.e. book assessment).

-4. Workshop: Conduct a workshop with classmates (your cooperative group) explaining a specific educational resource such as: Educational software, teacher made manipulatives, learning activity packages, or learning centers, etc. Use the Internet to access the Massachusetts Department of Education Curriculum Frameworks (http://www.doe.mass.edu/frameworks/.
-You will share how the educational resource you selected connects with the state frameworks.
+4. Workshop: Conduct a workshop with classmates (your cooperative group) explaining a specific educational resource such as: Educational software, teacher made manipulatives, learning activity packages, or learning centers, etc. Use the Internet to access the Massachusetts Department of Education Curriculum Frameworks (http://www.doe.mass.edu/frameworks/ - or Common Core.
+During this group presentation, you will share with the class how the educational resource you selected connects with the state frameworks.

 5. Presentation: You will be working in a group of three (3) students for this course requirement.
-Select a topic that is of interest to all three of you (a topic you would not usually find as part of school curriculum (i.e., how to develop pictures, how to play football, how to roller-skate, etc.) Your lesson should be planned as if you were going to teach it to an elementary class.
-Your presentation should have a written lesson plan that lists materials, outcomes (objectives), motivation (introduction), procedure, conclusion (how you plan to end the lesson), and student assessment.
+Select a topic that is of interest to all three of you (a topic you would not usually find as part of school curriculum (i.e., how to do a craft, how to do a type of dance, how to play football, how to make the best paper airplane, etc.) Your lesson should be planned as if you were going to teach it to an elementary class.
+Your presentation should have a written lesson plan that lists title, name, grade, date; materials; outcomes (objectives); procedure; teacher content knowledge; student assessment; and accomodations.

 Your presentation should include "hands on" activities; be constructivist; provide instruction for students of ALL ability levels (inclusion); and have elements of the presentation that touch on seven of the eight multiple intelligences.
 Your presentation should be no less that twenty-four (24) minutes and no longer than thirty (30) minutes.

-Print out a copy of the front page of the web site and the listed links.
+Print out a copy of only the front page of the web site.
 Be sure to include the web address (i.e. http://research.org) within the text of your paper.
 Provide an accurate and detailed description of the site.
+Discuss the assets and liabilities of the sites (be specific).
 Specifically explain (provide several ideas) how you could use this site as a future elementary teacher AND how this can be used by your base classroom.
 This explanation should be the focus of this assignment.
-Discuss the assets and liabilities of the sites (be specific).
+Also, be sure to label each section.

-7. Interviews (*): Interview two teachers at two different grade levels and one specialists, such as physical education teachers or auxiliary personnel (the school nurse), in an elementary school to discover the roles of the professional educator.
-In addition, interview one parent.
+8. Interviews : Interview two teachers at two different grade levels and one specialists, such as physical education teachers or auxiliary personnel (the school nurse), in an elementary school to discover the roles of the professional educator.
+In addition, interview one parent of a student currently attending elementary school.
 Describe the role of the parent you interview in their child’s education.
-Prepare to share your findings with your cooperative group and together write a summary to answer the questions: What is the role of the elementary school teacher?
+Prepare to share your findings with your cooperative group and together write a summary to address the questions: What is the role of the elementary school teacher?
 What types of collaboration takes place between the elementary teacher and other teachers or school personnel?
 What is the role of parents in their child’s education?
 Did the parents and the teachers agree as to the role of the parent and teacher in the education of the elementary student?
 What is the nature and frequency of communication between school and families?
 This paper should have the names of all group members to receive credit.
+Note: the above questions are for illustration purposes only.
+Your group will come up with questions you determine are relevant.
+The paper should be a synthesis of what you learned and not merely answers to the questions you asked.

 · Observe lessons in three different grade levels.
 For two of the placements, you will observe lessons in language arts and math, and two other content areas.
 The third placement, at yet another grade level, you will observe one lesson in any content area.
 Record your observations (observation packet form #3) and compare your findings with the instructional models and educational theories presented in class.
 When turning in form #3 as part of the portfolio, please reference the rubric for elements to include on these forms and/or the accompanying narrative.